1960 AUSTIN HEALEY 3000 MK1

 The British stiff upper lip and determination to win through at all cost is strength of character that has been handed down through many generations.
 Without it Britannia would never have ruled the waves neither would we have survived two world wars.
 It was the British who first conquered Mount Everest, ran a mile in less than four minutes, sailed around the world single handed, held world speed records on both land and water and a host of other achievements.
-Each era has its own heroes and we must not forget those who have made Britain great and who were sadly killed in their quest to succeed, such names as Sir Donald Campbell, Mike Hawthorn, Peter Collins, Archie Scott-Brown and very nearly Sir Sterling Moss and many more.
+Each era has its own heroes and we must not forget those who have made Britain great and who were sadly killed in their quest to succeed, such names as Sir Donald Campbell, Mike Hawthorn, Peter Collins, Archie Scott-Brown and very nearly Sir Stirling Moss and many more.
 Let us now cast our minds back to what was the most significant period in British rallying history, a small window in time that sadly will never to be repeated again.

 It all started in 1960 when two British ladies driving a British Austin Healey 3000 Mk 1 entered as a “Works” car by the British Motor Corporation, (BMC) won an outright victory in what was considered to be the toughest European rally of the season.
 The notorious “Marathon” or better known as the Liege-Rome-Liege Rally, competing against the rest of the world’s finest drivers and cars.
 Pat and Ann were the most famous driver and co-driver combination in the world.
 Before their monumental victory in the Liege they had teamed up on no fewer than 33 previous rallies and in all a total of 45 rallies before Ann married Peter Riley, another experienced team driver and retired.
 John Gott (rally driver) once said “Together, the girls form a great team but apart each is less than half a team”.

-Pat Moss, sister of Sir Sterling Moss lived at “White Cloud Farm”, Tring, along with a great number of assorted animals and of course was a brilliant horse woman, which was her first love.
+Pat Moss, sister of Sir Stirling Moss lived at “White Cloud Farm”, Tring, along with a great number of assorted animals and of course was a brilliant horse woman, which was her first love.
 She had un-bounding energy and couldn’t bear to be still for a single minute.
 After a tough rally she was quite likely to be found water skiing, then immediately she got home she would hitch up the horsebox and be away to a horse show.
 Pat smoked a lot when driving, in fact it was a standing joke that you always new were Pat was you only had to follow the fag ends, but she never touched alcohol before or during a competition.
 The whole team adored her especially the mechanics that respected her for her driving genius and always remembered her in success and failure.
 Whilst Pat was an extravert, Ann was much more the novelist’s heroine, emotional, temperamental and fastidious.
 Ann’s parents, Tommy and Elsie were both highly successful racing drivers in the 30’s.
 They both were holders of the Brooklands 120 mph badges and in 1938 they won trophies for speedboat races.
 In 1936 they won the International Alpine Trial and went on to compete together until 1951.

 Driving an Austin A40 Farina, Pat and Ann opened the 1960 season in the Monte Carlo Rally finishing in a notable 17th overall, 4th in class and 1st Ladies prize.
 Two months later they were offered an Austin Healey 3000 reg.
 SMO 746 which had just been driven by the famous “Gentleman” Jack Sears in the RAC Rally at the end of the previous year.
 The next event was the Lyons-Charbonnieres Rally but unfortunately the rally car for this event SMO 745 was involved in an accident just before the rally and the mechanics had to work all night preparing SMO 746, changing over the registration and identification plates to make it look like 745.
 Pat described the car as a little warn, because of its last event being the tough RAC rally.
 This was followed by the Geneva Rally in the other Austin Healey 3000 back to its original registration SMO 745, finishing 7th overall and again winning the Ladies Prize for which they each were presented with a pair of Hueur clocks which were to play a significant roll in Pat’s future rallying carrier.